 Extra-curricular activities are an integral part of Royal West Academy's program.
 Students are required to participate in three (3) activities from the four (4) E.C.A. categories (cultural, sport, community service and environmental).
+Students may not skip the same E.C.A. category in two consecutive years.
 Activities may transpire before school, at lunchtime, after school, in the evening, and on weekends.
 Please do not schedule doctor or dental appointments on days that will interfere with your child's activity, since regular attendance is compulsory in order to receive E.C.A. credits.
 The Administration may limit a student's participation in E.C.A.s in cases where it is deemed to have an adverse effect on academic responsibilities.
 A student that is absent from school on the day of an E.C.A. activity, without a justifiable reason, may not participate in an E.C.A. activity on that day.
-All

-E.C.A. credits must be obtained from the school community.
+All E.C.A. credits must be obtained from the school community.
 Students not fulfilling this part of their commitment will be asked to leave the school.
 Parents and guardians are encouraged to purchase additional insurance in case of injury.
 Royal West Academy is not responsible for costs associated with accidents or injury during school activities.